hashicorp/nomad/website/source/docs/agent/config.html.md

     * `qemu`
     * `java`

-* `fingerprint.whitelist`: A comma separated list of whitelisted fingerprinters.
+* `fingerprint.whitelist`: A comma-separated list of whitelisted fingerprinters.
   If specified, fingerprinters not in the whitelist will be disabled.
 If the whitelist is empty, all fingerprinters are used.

 ### <a id="chroot_env_map"></a>Client ChrootEnv Map

 Drivers based on [Isolated Fork/Exec](/docs/drivers/exec.html) implement file system isolation using chroot on Linux.
 The `chroot_env` map allows the chroot environment to be configured using source paths on the host operating system.
 The mapping format is: `source_path -> dest_path`.